 Typically, Wrist Rests consist of a fabric-covered silicone pad.
 Manual cleaning works the same way as with a mousepad without Wrist Rest.
-In the case of automatic cleaning, the manufacturer’s washing instructions must be followed.

 You can clean your mousepad depending on the material, location, and personal understanding of hygiene.
 Still, any mousepad can be cleaned, and you will notice a significant improvement in its gliding properties.

 Besides technical reasons, you should also think about your health.
 Dirty mousepads are disgusting and have a negative impact on your performance as a gamer.
-Cleaning is quick, and the drying process of cloth mousepads can be done overnight.
+Cleaning is quick, and the drying process of fabric mousepads can be done overnight.

 It also doesn’t hurt to have a second mousepad in your drawer if it gets completely damaged in an accident.